useblocks/sphinx-needs/docs/tutorial.rst

 In this tutorial, we will demonstrate the use of sphinx-needs to build up a simplified engineering plan for a car.
 We will create need items, link them together, visualize the relationships between them, and generate traceability reports.

-.. need-example:: Example using needflow
+.. need-example:: Example using needflow with plantuml

     .. needflow:: Engineering plan to develop a car
+        :engine: plantuml
         :debug:
+        :alt: Engineering plan to develop a car
         :root_id: T_CAR
         :config: tutorial
         :show_link_names: